 Giving feedback can be challenging, especially when you have something critical to say.
-How often do you ponder over saying something to a colleague or just let it slide?
-Workplace dynamics make giving feedback even more daunting.
+How often do you ponder over saying something or just letting it slide?

-Constructive feedback can help your colleagues improve and enrich the relationship in your team.
-Consequently, it can bring the whole team’s performance to a higher level.
-However, feedback only works if the recipients are willing to accept your feedback and work on it.
-That does not happen automatically.
+Constructive feedback can help your colleagues improve and enrich the relationships in your team.
+Consequently, it can bring everyone’s performance to a higher level.
+However feedback only works if the recipients are willing to accept it and work on it, which doesn’t happen automatically.

-However, this blog post will give you a formula for actionable feedback which your colleagues are more likely to accept and work on.
+Below is a classic formula for giving feedback, which should help get your message across and more likely to be accepted.
 Sound like something you want?
 Then, let's dive in.

 The Formula: Situation - Behavior - Impact - Next

 You can use this formula to make both positive and constructive feedback more impactful, but since people find it more challenging to give constructive feedback, this is what we’re focusing on.